oddbird/sassdoc-theme-herman/README.md

 npm install sassdoc-theme-herman
 ```

-At OddBird,
+At [OddBird][oddbird],
 we wanted to a tool to help us
 document the entire front end of a project,
 from brand guidelines to UX Elements and code patterns.
 Herman is our odd [SassDoc][SassDoc] theme,
+still in alpha-development,
-with a number of extra features for documenting pattern libraries:
+with a number of extra features for documenting
+user-experience and code patterns:

 - Font specimens
 - Color palettes